ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Motivation and ReFloat Ideas

-Although reducing the number of exponent bits has a significant impact on decreasing hardware cost and computation cycles, sufficient accuracy of exponents is still required to ensure convergence.
 We leverage an intuitive observation of matrix element values---{\em exponent value locality}---to reduce the number of exponents bits while keeping enough accuracy.
 We define the locality as the maximum number of required bits to cover the exponent in all matrix blocks of a large matrix.
-We illustrate the locality of matrices from SuiteSparse \cite{davis2011university} in Figure \ref{figure:cost_bit_locality}(d).
+We illustrate the locality of matrices from SuiteSparse \cite{davis2011university} in Figure~\ref{figure:cost_bit_locality}(d).
 As discussed before, ReRAM performs MVM at the granularity of matrix block, whose size is determined by the size of ReRAM crossbar, e.g., 128 $\times$ 128.
 While exponent values of the whole matrix can span a wide range, e.g., up to 11 for a matrix, but the range is smaller within a block, e.g., at most 7 for the same matrix.
-The default locality, i.e. 11, is redundant.
-Naturally, it motivates the idea of using an {\em exponent base $e_b$} for all exponents in a block, and storing only the {\em offsets} from $e_b$.
+Therefore, the default locality, i.e., 11, is redundant.
+Naturally, it motivates the idea of using an {\em exponent base $e_b$} for all exponents in a block and storing only the {\em offsets} from $e_b$.
 For most blocks, by choosing a proper $e_b$, the offset values are much smaller than the absolute exponent values, thereby reducing the number of bits required.

-It is important to note we do not simply use the offset as a lossless compression method.
-While exponent value locality exists for most of the blocks, it is possible that for a small number of blocks the exponent values are scattered across a wide range.
-If we include enough number of bits for all offsets, the benefits for the majority of blocks will be diminished.
+It is important to note that we do not simply use the offset as a lossless compression method.
+While exponent value locality exists for most of the blocks, it is possible that for a small number of blocks, the exponent values are scattered across a wide range.
+If we include enough bits for all offsets, the benefits for the majority of blocks will be diminished.
 Moreover, it is not necessary due to the nature of iterative solvers.
-As discussed earlier, the vector from each iteration is not accurate anyway, the computation has certain resilience to the inaccuracy due to floating-point data representation.
-Thus, it is in fact overkill to attempt to represent exponent values precisely.